 To develop my fine art skills, I enrolled in evening classes at the Slade school of art.
 This coincided with the opportunity to take up studio space in West Street Lofts, a 17thcentury building which was formally a sailmaker’s workshop in Sussex, where I now live.
 I also joined an Art collective which regularly held local exhibitions.

-I still pay the rent using my talents to sell other peoples’ products and services.
-However, increasingly I find satisfaction in self-expression working in a number of styles and media from my studio in West Street Lofts, an 18th Century sail-makers warehouse in Shoreham (Sussex) where I live.
+I still pay the rent via advertising, using my talents to sell other peoples’ products and services.
+However, I increasingly find satisfaction through self-expression.

 My ‘style’ is eclectic, varied and constantly evolving.
 Possibly the years in advertising, jumping from one client and media to the next, make it difficult for me to stick with one style.
 There is one feature that is a constant in my work - the use of line.
 This is possibly due to my first artistic influences found in the illustrations of my favourite children’s books: Rupert the Bear, Tin Tin, Ferdinand the Bull, and the works of Heath Robinson and Arthur Rackham.